Company Profiles: How payment speed and payment history is collected and calculated

 This page will explain how payment speed is calculated, where the payment history information comes from, how reviews and ratings are collected, and how to update Contractor Profile information.

 The dynamic machine intelligence model projects payment speed by reviewing all documents exchanged in our database, grouping documents by type (e.g. payment documents such as preliminary notices and lien waivers vs. slow payment documents such as monthly notices and notices of intent to lien and non-payment documents such as mechanics liens and bond claims), analyzing the number of documents received per company, the number of users sending documents to specific contractors, and how recently slow or non-payment occurred.
-The model then relatively scores a contractor based off this activity compared to other contractors in the industry to assign a payment speed score of slow, medium, or fast.
+The model then relatively scores a contractor based off this activity compared to other contractors in the industry to assign a payment score on a scale of 0-100.
+These are then assigned a letter grade.

 Recency of slow or non-payment is important to speed score

-The Payment Speed score also accounts for how recently slow or non-payment has occurred against the company’s lifetime of documents sent or received.
-This means that all things being equal, a contractor responsible for relatively more slow payment in the last 6 months will likely be rated a slower payment speed compared to contractors with slow payment 12 months ago.
+The Payment Score also accounts for how recently slow or non-payment has occurred against the company’s lifetime of documents sent or received.
+This means that all things being equal, a contractor responsible for relatively more slow payment in the last 6 months will likely be rated a lower payment score compared to contractors with slow payment 12 months ago.

 Types of Documents affect payment speed score